horaciogl/ShoesShop/README.md

 This project is a simple web-based inventory management system for a shoe store.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on a list of shoes, managing essential details such as brand, model, size, price, and stock.
 The application is built using HTML, CSS, and JavaScript, and is fully client-side.

 ## Features
-- Add new shoes to the inventory with details: brand, model, size, price, stock, and image.
+- Add new shoes to the inventory with details: ID, brand, model, size, price, stock, and image.
 - Edit existing shoe entries directly from the inventory table.
 - Delete shoes from the inventory.
-- Export the inventory to a CSV/Excel file.
+- Export the inventory to an Excel (XLSX) file.
-- Import new shoes from a CSV or Excel file (columns: Marca, Modelo, Talla, Precio, Stock, Imagen).
+- Import new shoes from an Excel (XLSX) file (columns: ID, Marca, Modelo, Talla, Precio, Stock, Imagen).
 - Responsive and user-friendly interface.
 - Real-time updates to the inventory table without page reloads.